fouadhusseini/whitepaper/README.md

 Most laws, regulations, and internationally recognized guidelines provide frameworks for privacy and data protection but most were not created with open data in mind.
 Moreover, finer granularity and the inclusion of microdata could cause a lot of concern in that this data, could through various techniques, de-anonymize its owners revealing what could be highly sensitive personal information.
 It is probably more pragmatic for the purpose of the Open Insurance Initiative to only support the release of fully anonymized and aggregated data leaving out microdata types that could introduce a lot of complexity and concerns.

-5. Concerns potentially obstructing the adoption of the OPIN initiative
+<strong>5.
+Concerns potentially obstructing the adoption of the OPIN initiative</strong>

 A number of core challenges affecting the implementation of the Open Insurance Initiative are explored.